StackVista/stackstate-docs/stackpacks/integrations/nagios.md

 1. Edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/nagios.d/conf.yaml`:
    * Include details of your Nagios instance:
      * **nagios\_conf** - path to the `nagios.cfg` file
-   * By default, the Nagios check will not collect any metrics.
+   * By default, the Nagios check won't collect any metrics.
 To enable data collection, set one or both of the following to **True**:

      * **collect\_host\_performance\_data**
      * **collect\_service\_performance\_data**.